NewtonLabUWM/Misc_Bioinformatics/README.md

 lou$ chmod u+x fastaToCSV.sh
 ```

 Then execute it with the FASTA file name.
+The result is a spreadsheet with two columns, "Headers" and "FASTA."
 ```
 lou$ ./fastaToCSV.sh FILE_NAME.fasta
 ```